All Episodes

 This is for them to talk about.

-We have time for one more, a montage CNN wall to wall With the feud between Schwarzenegger and me.
+We have time for one more, a montage, CNN, wall-to-wall, with the feud between Schwarzenegger and me.

 There's a growing war of words between Arnold Schwarzenegger and Rush Limbaugh.

-Find out how Rush Limba is responding.
+Find out how Rush Limbaugh is responding.

-This Arnold Schwarzenegger, a closet liberal.
+Is Arnold Schwarzenegger a closet liberal?

 Is Rush Limbaugh irrelevant?